QuickBooks Blog

 For example, in California, if you're dissolving a limited liability company LLC, you'll file Form LLC-4/7 with the Secretary of State and notify the Franchise Tax Board.
 You can file online or by mail, depending on your preference.

 Next, close your business bank account once all transactions are complete.
 This includes clearing any pending payments, depositing final income, and ensuring all debts are paid.
-Closing the account helps protect you from future fees and fraud.
+Knowing how to end a business the right way means closing every account tied to it.

 Make an announcement